Tabarzin/rsschool-cv/cv.md

 ## Rustam Sabirov

-I am an Orientalist by education, but I have worked a lot as an editor in various magazines and web resources.
+I am an Orientalist by education, but I have worked a lot as an editor in various magazines and web projects.
 Many of them were related to technology, video games and programming.
 I've learned the basics of HTML and CSS for a long time, but I was afraid to take up programming.
 Many years ago I tried PHP and decided that it was very difficult and not for me.
 But some time ago I started learning Javascript and I really liked it.
 I want to continue and become a skillfull engeneer.

 ### Skills
 * HTML, CSS, JavaScript, Git